FreeSolitaire.com

 When the game begins, you begin by focusing on the tableau to assess your moves.
 Knowing that the game's objective is to move the cards to the foundation, you must do so in the correct order, starting with the Aces.
 First, look to see if there are any Aces open on the tableau that can be moved to the foundation.
 This is the case in Figure 2.
 That's an excellent start already.
 Not only does this put the first card on the foundation, but it also reveals a new card under the Ace (a red 7, see figure 3).

-Arranging cards in alternating colours on the Solitaire tableau
+Arranging cards in alternating colors on the Solitaire tableau

 After any open Aces have been found and moved, you will attempt to put the cards in order as much as possible.
 On the tableau, you should make piles, placing each card atop a card with a value one higher than the card itself.
 Moreover, this can only be done in alternating colors, meaning that red cards can only be placed on black cards and vice versa.
 This can be seen in Figure 3, where there is a black 4 in column six.
 You would drag this to the red 5 in column three, revealing the card under the black 4.
 Continue to lay cards on top of each other in this manner until there are no more options on the tableau.